-- 3.7.8.1 Fleet 3 Local Variance: If an outboard weighing more than 30 lbs. is carried, the excess weight may be taken as a credit towards bringing the boat up to minimum weight. - 3.7.9 Keel and rudder work, other than minor painting and sanding invalidates the Measurement Certificate, however, only the modified foil(s) need to be measured to revalidate the Measurement Certificate.
-Revalidation does not extend the life of a Measurement Certificate. - 3.7.10 Measurement Certificate Challenge: Should a member of the fleet believe that another boat is not in compliance with the class rules, that member may demand a re-measurement of the boat.
+- 3.7.8.1 Fleet 3 Local Variance: If an outboard weighing more than 30 lbs. is carried, the excess weight may be taken as a credit towards bringing the boat up to minimum weight. - 3.7.9 Keel and rudder work, other than minor painting and sanding invalidates the MeasurementCertificate, however, only the modified foil(s) need to be measured to revalidate the

+Measurement Certificate.
+Revalidation does not extend the life of a Measurement

+Certificate. - 3.7.10 Measurement Certificate Challenge: Should a member of the fleet believe that another boat is not in compliance with the class rules, that member may demand a re-measurement of the boat.
 To make a formal challenge, the challenger shall deposit a \$50 re-measurement fee with the Class Measurer.
 If the boat is found to be in compliance with its Measurement Certificate the challenger forfeits the \$50.
 If the boat is found not in compliance, the boat(s) owner shall pay the \$50 re-measurement fee and the current Measurement Certificate will be invalid.
 The challenger will be refunded the \$50 re-measurement deposit.
-The owner of the boat is found to be in compliance, a new Measurement Certificate will be issued.
+The owner of the boat not in compliance will correct the violation(s) and have the boat re-measured.
+When the boat is found to be in compliance, a new Measurement Certificate will be issued.
 Any boat found not in compliance can be stripped of any titles or points it may have earned while sailing the boat with an invalid Measurement Certificate. - 3.7.11 The maximum weight of the keel shall be 413kg (910 pounds).